Shohojdhara/atomix/README.md

 - **OOCSS**: Object-Oriented CSS for reusable components
   - Multiple classes for flexible styling
   - Example: `class="c-accordion c-accordion--dark c-accordion--single"`

+### Assets Structure

+The design system uses a centralized assets management approach:

+- **Directory Structure**:
+  - `src/assets/`: Root folder for all assets
+  - `src/assets/images/`: Images used throughout the design system
+  - `src/assets/icons/`: Icon assets (when applicable)
+  - `src/assets/fonts/`: Font files (when applicable)

+- **Usage in Components**:
+  - Assets are referenced relative to their location
+  - Storybook is configured to serve assets from this directory
+  - Components access assets via consistent paths

 ## Getting Started